-This hall was built in 1893 as a civic meeting hall.
-The building was also used as a schoolhouse until the big school was opened in January 1900.
+This hall was built in 1893 as a City Hall.
+The building was used as a schoolhouse until the big school was opened in January 1900.
 The hall is historically significant as one of the few surviving vernacular civil buildings remaining in Sanpete County.
 The building was used as City Hall until the fall of 1988.
-The Daughters of the Utah Pioneers (DUP) uses it as a hall.
+The Daughters of the Utah Pioneers (DUP) currently operate a museum and welcome center here.
 The gable façade rectangular building is typical of early public buildings found in New England and the Upper Midwest.
 The façade is plain and the plain returns on the faces and the cornices suggest a Greek influence.
 The roof is steeply pitched.
 A hipped roof bell tower stands at the west gable.
 The hall was built from stone quarried locally.
 The masons were J.D.
 Carlson, J.J.
 Sorensen and John F. Bohlin, all Scandinavians.
 The carpenters were William Downard and Marinus Mortensen.
 Mortensen also served as painter.
+An additional old jail has been restored by the DUP, behind this building.

-Mary Ann Pollard Allred House 18.
-90 South Main Construction Date: 1911
+Mary Ann Pollard Allred House

+90 South Main

+Construction Date: 1911

 The Mary Ann Allred House is an excellent example of the prevailing architectural fashion in Spring City during the "turn-of-the-century" period.
 This pattern book house replaced an older two-room adobe structure built by Louis Lund.
 See Numbers 6 and 25 Mary Ann Pollard Allred was the third wife of James A. Allred.
 It is a one-and-a-half story brick pattern book house.
-Spring City Meeting House 164 South Main Street Construction Date: 1902 - 1914
+19. Spring City Meeting House 164 South Main Street Construction Date: 1897 - 1911 Dedicated in 1914